ghuser-io/ghuser.io/ui-feedback/README.md

 Update: yay, you resurrected the tooltips, thanks!
 Wouldn't it be better to have some hard fact instead of "seems to be a small project", which basically repeats what's already on the badge?
 Maybe you could state the amount of commits in that tooltip?

+Update 2: agreed that facts will be part of the expandable

 ### :ballot_box_with_check: Ordering